Barbados-Ellis/Alexa-Fix-my-Ankle-Skill/README.md

-The objective of this project is to provide an Alexa skill which aids in the recovery of patients ages 18-40 years from the OPS clinic who have injured their ankle to the point where surgery was necessary.
-We have put in the necessary research to provide each patient with the most tailor-made experience possible along their journey back to maximum body function.
-JEZSA aims to first launch this application on the Amazon Alexa platform, providing patients with a user-friendly interface i.e., an “exercise companion”.
+The objective of this project is to provide an Alexa skill which aids in the recovery of patients ages 18-40 years from the fictional OPS clinic who have injured their ankle to the point where surgery was necessary.
+The aim is to provide each patient with a tailor-made experience along their journey back to maximum body function; providing patients with a user-friendly interface i.e., an “exercise companion”.

 NOTE: Before trying to host/ test the skill you must note the following: